cityofaustin/atd-knack/code/vza/README.md

+# Update app-specific details in the custom JS upon creating a new app instance

+When adding this code to a new instance, the following variables defined in the `appSpecifics` object must be updated.

+- `knackAppId` must be updated with the Application ID.
+This can be found in the Knack Builder view settings cog dropdown > API & Code > API tab.
+- `apiTableScene` and `apiTableView` must be updated to reflect the API scene and view IDs that exposes the `officer_assignment` records in the UI.
+More details about this API view can be [below](#create-API-view-for-fetching-officer_assignments). **Before creating a new API view, be sure to check if one exists already.
+A copied instance will already have this view present.** The scene and view IDs can be found in the URL of this API view in the Knack Builder UI.

 # Sign up / Available Assignments (scene_208) and Cancel My/Future Assignments (scene_180)

 ## Custom table and sign up/cancel buttons (view_466) and cancel-only buttons (view_439 and view_447)